MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-drivers-health-user-mode-reliability-for-crashes-in-creative-apps-expanded.md

 ms.localizationpriority: medium
 ---

-# User mode reliability for crashes in creative applications
+# User mode reliability for crashes in creative applications, normalized by usage, is less than or equal to the baseline goal

 ## Description